-It is imperative to continue the legacy of success established at Lake Forest Hills by building strong relationships with parents, students, staff, and community partners.
+Along with the staff, I know it is imperative to continue the legacy of success established at Lake Forest Hills by building strong relationships with parents, students, staff, and community partners.
 We will focus on fostering a nurturing safe environment for children and providing exciting and challenging enrichment opportunities for all students.
-We will practice social distancing and utilize sanitation requirements fervently.

-I anticipate a most successful year as my team, and I support the academic, social, and emotional growth of your child at Lake Forest Hills Elementary IB PYP World School.
+I anticipate a most successful year as my team and I support the academic, social, and emotional growth of your child at Lake Forest Hills Elementary IB PYP World School.
 During the course of the year, it is my hope that we will work together to provide the students the best possible opportunities in preparing them to be world class citizens ready to master the challenges of the 21st Century with a solid foundation to build upon.

-As Principal, my door is always open, and I welcome your input.
+As Principal, my door is always open and I welcome your input.
 Please feel free to stop in or call to make an appointment to discuss any concerns, suggestions, or ideas to help make this the best year yet!
-As a reminder, the first day of school-face to face- is Tuesday, September 8, 2020.
+As a reminder, the first day of school is Tuesday, August 6, 2019.